Shadow of quantum extended Kruskal black hole and its super-radiance property: Introduction

 \item For a fixed mass of BH contraction increases on the right hand side while the same decreases on the left side as we increase the rotation parameter.

 \item For a fixed rotation of BH the contraction decreases as the mass of BH increases.
 Moreover, it approaches towards shadow of the Kerr BH as one increases the mass. \end{itemize}

 As an addition, we describe the super-radiance property of the rotating AOS BH which we have constructed as well.
+Black hole superradiance and stability has been studied in detail in various contexts and similar works can be found in the literature \cite{https://doi.org/10.48550/arxiv.2002.10496, Franzin_2021, Khodadi_2021s1, Khodadi_2021s2, Richarte_2022, https://doi.org/10.48550/arxiv.2201.02220, Mascher_2022, Ishii_2022, https://doi.org/10.48550/arxiv.2208.13176, Chen_2022, https://doi.org/10.48550/arxiv.2103.04239, Cuadros_Melgar_2021, Khodadi_202201}.
 We will show that the behaviour of the horizon angular velocity of the Kerr BHs and the rotating AOS BHs are similar and matches with each other for small spin parameter, while, the value of the angular velocity starts to change significantly as we start to increase the spin parameter.

 The organisation of the paper is as follows.
 In the next section we briefly discuss about the non-rotating AOS BH.
 Using NJ formalism in this section, we also find the rotating counter part of the static AOS BH.
 Section \ref{Shadow} has been devoted to build the working formulae to construct the shadow.
 Here we show and discuss about the structures of the shadows for both non-rotating and rotating cases.
 The super-radiance phenomenon is discussed in Section \ref{Super}.
 Finally, we conclude in Section \ref{Con}.
+We use units where $G = c = 1$ unless otherwise specified.